JorjaFox/website/_posts-old-blog/2015-08-11-csi-finale-day-fourteen.md

     - spoilers
 ---

-There will be <em>seventeen</em> days of filming.
+There will be _seventeen_ days of filming.
 That means we have seven left!

 https://twitter.com/zuiker/status/631125128965812226